 DTC 354 will teach you about a wide range of storytelling techniques and the role they have in culture through narrative elements such as character, dialog, and plot.
 You will use tools such as storyboards, sound composition, visual composition, and editing to create original projects.

-– Excerpt from syllabus written by Rebecca Goodrich, Clinical Assistant Professor
+– Excerpt from DTC 354 syllabus written by June T. Sanders, Assistant Professor, Career Track, WSU Pullman

-Writing for new computer-based media; multimedia authoring project; examination of new rhetorics of information technology.
+Development for new computer-based media; multimedia authoring projects; examination of information technology.

-This course examines how the social, cultural, legal, economic, and political roles of information relate to research with and on electronic and digital sources and subjects.
-More specifically, it asks you to examine how research functions in the information age: not only the searches and research that you do, but the research that is done to and on you.
-That examination investigates possible parallels among academic research, market research, security research, and government surveillance.
-Course topics include the production, validation, storage, retrieval, evaluation, coding, analysis, use, abuse, and impact of electronic research and digital information.
+“ DTC 356 examines how the social, cultural, legal, economic, and political roles of information and data structures relate to research with and on electronic and digital sources and subjects.
+More specifically, it asks you to examine how the dominant cultural norms of information structures and digital research function, and how they influence our understandings of information, technology, ethics, and each other.
+Course topics include the production, validation, storage, retrieval, evaluation, coding, analysis, use, abuse, impact, and structuring of electronic research and digital information.”

 375 [M] Language, Texts and Technology – (3 Credits)